eslint/eslint/docs/rules/no-irregular-whitespace.md

-# No irregular whitespace (no-irregular-whitespace)
+# disallow irregular whitespace (no-irregular-whitespace)

 Invalid or irregular whitespace causes issues with ECMAScript 5 parsers and also makes code harder to debug in a similar nature to mixed tabs and spaces.

 Various whitespace characters can be inputted by programmers by mistake for example from copying or keyboard shortcuts.
-Pressing Alt + Space on OS X adds in a non breaking space character for example.
+Pressing Alt + Space on macOS adds in a non breaking space character for example.

+A simple fix for this problem could be to rewrite the offending line from scratch.
+This might also be a problem introduced by the text editor: if rewriting the line does not fix it, try using a different editor.

 Known issues these spaces cause:

 * Zero Width Space
     * Is NOT considered a separator for tokens and is often parsed as an `Unexpected token ILLEGAL`
-    * Is NOT shown in modern browsers making code repository software expected to resolve the visualisation
+    * Is NOT shown in modern browsers making code repository software expected to resolve the visualization
 * Line Separator
     * Is NOT a valid character within JSON which would cause parse errors